LPPM Responsible Sourcing Governance

-The Management Committee and the LPPM’s Compliance Team oversee the policy development and implementation of the Responsible Sourcing programme, for example the complaints mechanism and incident handling procedure.
+The Management Committee (MC) and the Responsible Sourcing Review Committee (RSRC) oversee the policy development and implementation of the Responsible Sourcing programme, in particular the complaints mechanism and incident handling procedure.

-The LPPM’s Compliance Team is responsible for the day to day running of the programme and participates in the compliance review process reporting to the Compliance Officer for the governance and development of the Responsible Sourcing programme.
-Non-conformances are escalated to the Compliance Officer for review and action.
-The Management Committee is notified of any action taken by the Compliance Officer.
+The LPPM’s independent consultants are responsible for the day to day running of the programme and form part of the Responsible Sourcing Review Committee.
+The RSRC reports to the Management Committee on all matters relating to the management, governance and development of the Responsible Sourcing programme.
+Non-conformances are escalated by the independent consultants to the RSRC for review and action.
+The MC is notified of any action taken by the RSRC.

 Incident Review Process